 In a previous life, Danny wrote and performed the only one-man show about Usenet to have a successful run in London's West End.
 His geek gossip zine, Need To Know, won a special commendation for services to newsgathering at the first Interactive BAFTAs.
 He also coined the term "life hack"; it has been nearly a decade since he was first commissioned to write a book on combating procrastination.

 Soraya is a designer passionate about education, media production, and international development.
-She is excited to support EFF's efforts in privacy, conveying technical concepts to beginners, and creating accessible materials for at-risk and under-resourced groups.
+She manages EFF's security education project, and is excited to support EFF's efforts in privacy, conveying technical concepts to beginners, and creating accessible materials for at-risk and under-resourced groups.
 Previously, she was an English teacher to elementary school students in Taiwan, and was the development director for a nonprofit operating a secondary school in South Sudan.

 Vera is a Staff Attorney on the Electronic Frontier Foundation’s intellectual property team, focusing on patent reform.
 Prior to joining EFF, Vera practiced at Greenberg Traurig, LLP, where she worked primarily in patent litigation, representing clients against trolls.
 Vera has a B.Sc. in Mathematics from Mount Allison University in Sackville, New Brunswick, Canada, where she realized too late that she should have gotten a degree in computer science, and a J.D. from Harvard Law School.
 In her spare time, Vera loves exploring the wonderful food scene of San Francisco.